-Yesterday, I was cleaning out my refrigerator and there they were… FIVE pears staring back at me!
+I wasn’t really planning on making this cake but yesterday, I was cleaning out my refrigerator and there they were… FIVE pears staring back at me!

-This cake was surprisingly GOOD!
+This upside down pear cake cake was surprisingly GOOD!

 I also added some finely shredded coconut in the batter, which gave this cake a NICE texture and fragrance.

 When this cake came out of the oven, it was looking so NAKED! lol

 So, I tossed some white chocolate shreds and coconut on the top and it looked so much better, instantly.